User’s API

 By default, the library uses an UnboundedBlocking queue, which starts with initial_queue_capacity.

-static constexpr size_t initial_queue_capacity = 128u * 1024u
+static size_t initial_queue_capacity = 128u * 1024u

 Initial capacity of the queue.

-static constexpr uint32_t blocking_queue_retry_interval_ns = 800
+static uint32_t blocking_queue_retry_interval_ns = 800

 Interval for retrying when using BoundedBlocking or UnboundedBlocking.
 Applicable only when using BoundedBlocking or UnboundedBlocking.

-static constexpr size_t unbounded_queue_max_capacity = 2ull * 1024u * 1024u * 1024u
+static size_t unbounded_queue_max_capacity = 2ull * 1024u * 1024u * 1024u

 Maximum capacity for unbounded queues (UnboundedBlocking, UnboundedDropping).
 This defines the maximum size to which the queue can grow before blocking or dropping messages.

-static constexpr HugePagesPolicy huge_pages_policy = HugePagesPolicy::Never
+static HugePagesPolicy huge_pages_policy = HugePagesPolicy::Never

 Enables huge pages on the frontend queues to reduce TLB misses.
 Available only for Linux.